 Famous pro basketball star, Michael Jordan, has said that shooting hoops from a distance was his weakness.
 Jordan wasn’t good at distance shots, but he improved it to a master level by constant practice.

-If your game… your career doesn’t depend on doing the things you’re not so good at, and you don’t enjoy those things enough to pursue them, then spend your time working on what you do best and outsource the rest if you can.
+If your game… your career doesn’t depend on doing the things you’re not so good at, and you don’t enjoy those things enough to pursue them, then spend your time working on what you do best.
+You can likely outsource the rest.

 We’ve found that it’s best for you to at least learn it first, then you can turn it over.
 For instance, our family company owns multiple websites.
 While we know the basics of how to build websites, the tech side is not our strength, so we hire that out.

-It’s often quicker and easier to hire a consultant to teach you what you need to know for an hour, than to take a course on how to do something you don’t want to do.
+It’s often quicker and easier to hire a consultant to teach you what you need to know for an hour or so than to take a course on how to do something you don’t want to do.

 Your Job: decide which boundary you need to push against next.